TheorChemGroup/BOCSER/README.md

 ### Bayesian optimization for conformational search

-Here you can find a source code for Bayesian optimization with Gaussian Process Conformational Search method.
-It allows one to perform conformational search on any level of theory (available in ORCA) via Bayessian Optimization.
+Here you can find a source code for Bayesian optimization with Gaussian Process Conformational Ensemble Augmentation method.
+It allows one to perform conformational ensemble augmentation on any level of theory (available in ORCA) via Bayessian Optimization.

 ## Installation